BlueGummi/charmos/style_guide.md

 ## Code guidelines

-These are specific rules that functions and blocks of code should try to abide by.
+These are specific guidelines that functions and blocks of code should try to abide by.

+The maximum column width is 80 columns, as this helps with both readability and in encouraging shorter, more concise, functions.

+For a similar reason, indentations are 4 spaces, as they both encourage less complex code blocks, and appear the same across editors as spaces are standardized in width.

-For items left unspecified, such as column width, refer to the `.clang-format` file
+For further small details, such as brace conventions, refer to the `.clang-format` file.

 ### Keep it short, sweet, and straightforward

 Ideally, no single file should exceed 600 lines of code.
 If there is more than 600loc in a file, it is time to consider refactoring or regrouping.

-Functions should seek to be under 300 lines of code.
-Longer functions are only reasonable if they have a sequential "flow" that can be easily followed, such as a long function to search all blocks of a filesystem node.
-Long functions with a variety of different "flows" within them, such as a function that searches many locations to find something, should be avoided.
+Functions with more convoluted control flow should be limited to less lines of code, whereas functions with very straightforward control flow can span more lines of code, such as a function to search the blocks of a node in a filesystem.

 ### Keep the `struct/enum`, but allow anonymous aliases